4ERTIK0/Book-recom/README.md

 Overview

 This project implements a Books Recommendation System using data from a CSV file containing book information.
-The system uses a variety of techniques (likely based on collaborative filtering, content-based filtering, or a hybrid approach) to recommend books based on user preferences.
+The system uses a variety of techniques to recommend books based on user preferences.

 Files
 books_recommendation.ipynb: The main Jupyter notebook that contains the code for the recommendation system.